Moscow, Cheryomushki

 Moscow, Cheryomushki (Москва, Черёмушки; Moskva, Cheryómushki) is an operetta in three acts by Dmitri Shostakovich, his Op.
 105. It is sometimes referred to as simply Cheryomushki.
 Cheryomushki is a district in Moscow full of cheap subsidized housing built in 1956, and the word is also commonly used for such housing projects in general.

 The libretto was written by the experienced team of Vladimir Mass and Mikhail Chervinsky, leading Soviet humorists of the day.
 The satirical plot dealt with a topical theme geared to one of the most pressing concerns of urban Russians, the chronic housing shortages and the difficulties of securing liveable conditions.
 'Cheryomushki' translates to “bird-cherry trees” and the operetta was named after a real housing estate in south-west Moscow.

 The work was completed in 1958 and was premiered in Moscow on 24 January 1959.
 The operetta is reminiscent of Shostakovich's popular music of the period, yet at the same time it engages a satirical assessment of the housing redevelopments in Moscow.

 Composition history

 Cheryomushki belongs in the category of Shostakovich's lighter works.
 While this idiom lent the operetta some initial success, the work soon became forgotten in the Soviet operetta repertoire.
-For a long time the work remained unknown in the West, and this is partially linked to the decline of the operetta form in the postwar years, and the emergence of newer genres such as the musical.
+For a long time the work remained unknown in the West; Shostakovich maintained a low opinion of the work.

 The operetta tells the story of a group of friends and acquaintances who have been granted new apartments in this residential development.
 The different aspects of the housing problem are represented by each of the many characters.